• Skip to primary navigation

 Ingredients

-• 3 garlic cloves minced
+• 3 garlic cloves, minced

 • 2 teaspoons ground cumin

-• ½ teaspoon salt or to taste
+• ½ teaspoon salt, plus more to taste

 • ½ teaspoon black pepper

-• 4 large burrito size flour tortillas
+• 4 large (burrito-sized) flour tortillas

 For Serving

-• Cashew sour cream
+• Cashew cream or vegan sour cream

 Instructions